Transforming metrics on a line bundle to the Okounkov body: Directional Chebyshev constants in

 Let $\alpha_0=0,$ and let $k=\sum_1^n \alpha_i.$ By (\ref{zw}) we see that $s\in A_{(\alpha_0,...,\alpha_{n-1}),k}$ iff it is on the form By (\ref{simple}) it follows that Thus we get that for $\theta=(\theta_1,...,\theta_n)\in \Sigma^0$

 Observe that the order $<_2$ we used to defined the Chebyshev transform has the property that $(0,\alpha)<_2(\beta_1,\beta)$ when $\beta_1>0.$ It was this property of the lexicographic order we used in the proof of Proposition \ref{restrenergy}.
-Therefore the theorem holds also for Chebyshev transforms defined using $<_2$ instead of $<_{\textrm{lex}}.$ Let $(K',h')$ be another weighted set in $\mathbb{C}^n$, and let $\psi'$ be the corresponding weight on $\mathcal{O}(1)$ associated to $h'.$ Then integrating (\ref{directed}) gives us that
+Therefore the theorem holds also for Chebyshev transforms defined using $<_2$ instead of $<_{\textrm{lex}}.$ Let $(K',h')$ be another metrized set in $\mathbb{C}^n$, and let $\psi'$ be the corresponding metric on $\mathcal{O}(1)$ associated to $h'.$ Then integrating (\ref{directed}) gives us that

 where $Y:=\{Z_0=0\}.$ Here we used that $\Delta(\mathcal{O}(1))_0$ is a $(n-1)$-dimensional unit simplex, and thus